oliver-moran/mediawiki/README.md

         console.log(err.toString());
     });

-For a generic wrapper method, the complete callback receives a single JavaScript Object containing the response from the API.
-The error callback receives a JavaScript Error object with basic information about what went wrong.

-You do not have to provide a complete or error callback for any request.
-The default behavior for the error callback is to throw an exception.
-The default behavior for the complete callback is to do nothing.
-In any case, if the error callback is made, the complete callback is never called.

-The complete and error callbacks can be set more succinctly like this:
+The complete and error callbacks can also be set succinctly like this:

     bot.get({ action: "query", meta: "userinfo" }).complete(function (response) {
         console.log(response.query.userinfo);